tvedtorama/wasteiq-event-reindexer/README.md

 Find import commands and eventBlocks.
 Then allow the user to re-index and/or delete things.

+## Envs

+LIMIT - number of items to fetch
+SERVICE_CLASS - filter by a given service class

 ## Start in Docker Services

 Given the rediculous name, my-mongo: